-Joe Firth joined NICM in 2017 as a research fellow focused in mental health and clinical research.
+Dr Joe Firth joined NICM in 2017 as a Research Fellow focused in mental health and clinical research.
 His research investigates novel interventions for improving recovery in people with psychotic disorders, such as ‘mobile health’ interventions and most recently nutritional supplementation.

 In 2017, he completed his MRC-funded PhD in Medicine at The University of Manchester in the United Kingdom.
 His PhD investigated the benefits of physical exercise for young people in the early stages of psychotic disorders.
 During his PhD, he conducted a range of feasibility studies, qualitative investigations and meta-analyses around exercise for psychosis.
 Mr Firth also holds a Bachelor’s degree in science psychology from Sheffield University in the United Kingdom, which he completed in 2012.

 Awards and recgonitions

 - 2013 President’s Doctoral Scholarship Award, University of Manchester